-The New York State Senate gave final legislative passageto a bill, sponsored by Senator Thomas Morahan, that would provide real property tax relief on properties owned by persons with disabilities on limited incomes.
+Albany- State Senator Martin Golden (R-C, Brooklyn), Chairman of the New York State Senate Aging Committee, joined his colleagues today in passing legislation that would provide real property tax relief on properties owned by persons with disabilities on limited incomes.

 The bill (S.5734-A) would authorize local governments to increase the maximum income eligibility limit under the Disabled Real Property Tax Exemption program from $24,000 to $26,000, and in one thousand dollar increments annually until 2009, when the income requirement will be $29,000.

-Senator Thomas Morahan, chairman of the state Senate Mental Health and Developmental Disabilities committee, said, "By granting local governments the option to raise the income eligibility limit that disabled individuals need to qualify for the disabled real property tax exemption, this legislation will greatly assist disabled New Yorkers with limited incomes to better cope with the financial strain placed upon them by escalating real property tax rates."
+Senator Marty Golden stated, "By granting local governments, including New York City, the option to raise the income eligibility limit that disabled individuals need to qualify for the disabled real property tax exemption, this legislation will greatly assist disabled New Yorkers with limited incomes to better cope with the financial strain placed upon them by escalating real property tax rates."

-The bill was sent to the Governor for his consideration.
+The bill will be sent to the Governor for his consideration.